biolab/orange3/doc/widgets/visualize/scatterplot.md

 - **Unselected Data**

-  All other data (examples not included in the user’s selection).
+  All other data (instances not included in the user’s selection).

 Description
 -----------